About predictive models

 • Order discount amount

-If your tenant does not have order-level discount data, define order-level discounts to equal the the sum of item-level discount amounts.
-This will ensure that predictive modeling will be able to incorporate signals for discount shoppers.
+If your tenant does not have order-level discount data, define order-level discounts to equal the sum of item-level discount amounts.
+This will ensure that predictive modeling is able to incorporate signals for discount shoppers.

 • Order returned quantity